liyana-fauzi/supplier_swagger_project/README.md

 # suppliers
-NYU DevOps Project - Suppliers
+NYU DevOps Project - Supplier

 Project Brief
 The suppliers resource associates products with the vendor that supplies them to our business.